CydexCode/SachinthanaBuddhika/README.md

 - 👋 Hi, I’m @SachinthanaBuddhika
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning  BSC Computer Engineering(UN)
+- 🌱 I’m currently BSC Computer Engineering(UN) student
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Subscribe me on Youtube.
+You can find out more tutorial
-- 📫 How to reach me ...
+- 📫 Thank you

 <!---